orion13579/COMM-2216-SetE-Group6/docs/ui-components/labels.md

 ## Changing Name

 Your name may appear around GitHub where you contribute or are mentioned.
-It is also possible to remove it at any time if you prefer to contribute anonymously.
+It is also possible to remove it at any time if you prefer to use your account privately or contribute anonymously within GitHub network.

 To change your name, you simply need to take 2 steps.